Gordon999/PI_LCD_MP3_player/README.md

 # PI_LCD_MP3_player

-Not for BOOKWORM 32bit, works with 64bit
+Not for BOOKWORM 32bit, works with 64bit.
+Tested on TRIXIE 64bit

 A simple MP3 Player and Internet Radio Player using a Raspberry Pi, 1 I2C 2x16 or 4x20 LCD, a KY-040 rotary encoder and a switch to gnd.